 - Presentation or poster at Undergraduate Research Symposium (Spring semester)

-- Presentation at CRE Research Day (Fall semester)
+- Presentation at CRE Research Day (Fall and Summer semesters)

 - Conference presentations such as the ACC Meeting of the Minds or Florida Undergraduate Research Conference

 - Publication in the OWL or other journals

 GGSS students have until the semester following the completion of their Research area reflection to complete the formal culmination.
 If a student is submitting the Research area reflection in their final undergraduate semester at FSU they must complete the formal culmination either prior to submitting the reflection or by the last day of the semester.